Quick overview

-The statutes regulate the basic rules and relations between the unit owners and the bodies of the HOA.
-It is essentially a founding document, so no HOA can exist without statutes.
+The bylaws regulate the basic rules and relations between the unit owners and the HOA bodies.
+They are essentially the founding document, so no HOA can exist without bylaws.
 The bylaws are a separate document from the owner’s declaration and the development agreement.
-However, they must of course be in compliance with them, which must be taken care of.
+However, they must of course be consistent with them, which must be taken care of.

-The previous legislation offered so-called model articles of association of the HOA, which were automatically valid if the HOA was established by law and had not yet approved its own articles of association.
-However, this option is no longer valid and the HOA can only be established on the basis of the articles of association.
+Previous legislation offered so-called model articles of association, which applied automatically if the HOA was established by law and had not yet approved its own articles of association.
+However, this option is no longer valid; the HOA is established by the adoption of the statutes and is created by registration in the public register.

 Are you solving a similar problem?